By the end of this chapter, students should be able to:

-- Describe wave refraction and its contribution to longshore currents and the movement of sand along the coast
+- Describe wave refraction and its contribution to longshore currents and longshore drift

 - Explain how longshore currents cause the formation of spits and baymouth bars

-- Distinguish submergent and emergent coasts and describe coastal features associated with each
+- Distinguish between submergent and emergent coasts and describe coastal features associated with each

 - Describe the relationship between the natural river of sand in the littoral zone and human attempts to alter it for human convenience